Storms continue over weekend but end may be in sight

 •Live Traffic Map

-The latest storm left at least 15,000 people in the Sacramento area without power, flooded parts of Vacaville and brought heavy snowfall to the Sierra.
+The latest storm left at least 15,000 people in the Sacramento area without power, flooded parts of Vacaville and brought heavy snowfall to the Sierra Nevada.

 Another round of potentially dangerous rain and winds is expected to hit Sunday night but then the Sacramento area may finally see the intense weather begin to clear later in the week.